maahibatra/Code-Runner/README.md

 ## Usage of AI - AI has been used in the creation of this project, specifically ChatGPT.

-- AI has been used in helping me with errors I came across in the hint generation algorithm.
+- I had to make a whole algorithm to give hints for the code that actually work.
+This was tough, and needed AI to understand what the flow should be (it didn't write the code).
 - AI has been useed in the written text for the guide.
+I was braindead at 2 A.M. after finishing the project, and needed a quick guide.
+Edited and reviewed multiple times, though.